Disney Cruise Line Port Excursions – Discounts & Tips

 It’s very important to note that public beaches in the Bahamas do not have the same level of amenities as most public beaches in the USA.
 If you are used to California or Florida public beaches with bathrooms, changing rooms, showers, maybe a boardwalk, you will need to reset your expectations.
 In the Bahamas, as in many developing countries, there is very little public money for beaches, and (with a few exceptions mentioned below) the only infrastructure is provided by private vendors, who will charge money for access.
 At the more popular beaches there may be vendors who will rent you a beach chair or umbrella for a fee, or people just walking around with cold drinks for sale, but don’t expect much more than that.
 Also, depending on the tides and weather some of these beaches can have heavy surf and riptides, and there are no lifeguards.

 - Junkanoo Beach (also called West Esplanade Beach).
 This is the closest beach to the cruise terminal, and is an easy walk.
 Just come out of the cruise terminal, turn right and follow the road along the shore (which has a few twists and turns along the way) for a few blocks past the British Colonial Hilton.
 As the nearest beach to the main tourism area, it’s quite busy and full of tourists and vendors.
-We have seen frequent reports of litter and debris, including broken glass, but if you can find a section that has just been cleaned and raked, it can be quite nice, and some of the vendors who have permanent shacks on the beach are very good about keeping up the area near them.
+We have seen frequent reports of litter and debris, but if you can find a section that has just been cleaned and raked, it can be quite nice, and some of the vendors who have permanent shacks on the beach are very good about keeping up the area near them.
 The water is much calmer here than on other beaches in the area, though the view is perhaps not as nice (mostly you can see the harbor and cruise ships).
 There are public facilities here of varying cleanliness, again depending on how recently they were serviced.
 It is relatively easy to come here, check it out and if it doesn’t look appealing head next door to the British Colonial Hilton and pay for a day pass to use their pristine beach and pool (and bathrooms!).

 - Saunders Beach.
 This beach is just a bit further east on Bay Street from the Fish Fry area but not all the way to Cable Beach.
 There are fewer (often no) vendors here, and on weekdays there may not be many people here, period.
 There are no bathrooms or other facilities, but there are shops and some fast-food restaurants across the street.
 The beach has nice sand, but once you get into the water it’s a bit rocky.
 The surf here is not typically very strong, but there are no lifeguards on duty, so you’ll want to keep an eye on children.
 You could conceivably walk here, but it would be a long walk; we’d take a cab or jitney bus.
 If you’re trying to get away from the touristy beaches, this is the place, or Goodman’s Bay, just a bit further along Bay Street.